 In David's case, he describes the "table" and the "prosperity" as getting the attention of people; and it becomes their snare, because their vision goes no further than the prosperity that has been so generously given to them by God.
 And it becomes their snare.
 With Esau, it was the immediate gratification of the pain, the pangs of hunger that were in his tummy.
 For others, it could be sex—the desires that surge through the body at the sight of a beautiful woman, or a handsome man.

 Most of the time, Jacob controlled himself—but not always.
-There's an interesting section, which I won't go into at this time.
-I'll give you the scripture, however; and I'll give you the key to understanding them.
-I Peter 3:7—the word "honor" that is in that verse means to place a value upon.
+There is an interesting section, which I will not go into at this time.
+I will give you the scripture, however; and I will give you the key to understanding them.

-I Peter 3:7 Likewise, you husbands, dwell with them according to knowledge, giving honor unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.
+I Peter 3:7 Husbands, likewise, dwell with them with understanding, giving honor [place a value upon] to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.

-For a man and a woman to be successfully married, and to have the kind of marriage that God intends—one of the responsibilities of a man (within the marriage) is to give honor to his wife.
-That is, to VALUE HER HIGHLY—more highly than any other woman on the face of the earth.
+For a man and a woman to be successfully married, and to have the kind of marriage that God intends, one of the responsibilities of a man within the marriage is to give honor to his wife.
+That is, to value her highly—more highly than any other woman on the face of the earth.
 That is his responsibility.
 And that will produce, energize, motivate the love that he is going to give to her—the sacrifices that he is going to give for her benefit.
 But he has to place the value on her.
-And if he doesn't place a high value, he will not do it—any more than Esau could give up a meal.
+And if he does not place a high value, he will not do it—any more than Esau could give up a meal.
 Esau placed more value on the meal than he did on the birthright.
 We are wed in "holy matrimony."
 It is a holy thing, of God.

-That same word (honor) is here translated PRECIOUS.
-And that's the way a man has to look at his wife—precious.
+That same word honor is here translated precious.
+And that is the way a man has to look at his wife—precious.
 Physically, he places more value on her than any other thing.
-She is PRECIOUS to him.
+She is precious to him.

-And anybody know that anyone who has precious things—like jewels...
-What do you do with jewels that are precious to you?
-You don't throw them out on the highway.
-You don't lay them down on the porch, where people can come along and get them.
-You don't step on them.
+And anybody knows that anyone who has precious things—like jewels—what do you do with jewels that are precious to you?
+You do not throw them out on the highway.
+You do not lay them down on the porch, where people can come along and get them.
+You do not step on them.
 You put them in the safest place in your house.
 And you wear them with careful regard.

-Even God says that He's going to put His precious jewels where they are going to be safe.
+Even God says that He is going to put His precious jewels where they are going to be safe.
 Well, the things of God were not "precious" to Esau; but they became "precious" to Jacob.
 That was the difference between the two men.
-And that's why it does not say that Jacob despised his birthright—because, even in his carnality, he recognized THE VALUE.
+And that is why it does not say that Jacob despised his birthright—because, even in his carnality, he recognized the value.
 And though he went after them carnally, he was already showing in his life what was eventually going to drive him to become the great man of faith that he became—because he overcame.

 Now there is more to this, which we will pursue the next time.
 Jacob had an advantage over Esau.
-The advantage was that God called him, and He didn't call Esau.
+The advantage was that God called him, and He did not call Esau.
 Physically, Esau was the better man.
-In the heart, Jacob put him to shame (eventually).
+In the heart, Jacob put him to shame—eventually.

-The point in all of this is that WE have the same advantage over the world as Jacob had over Esau.
+The point in all of this is that we have the same advantage over the world as Jacob had over Esau.
 What are we going to do with it?
-What ARE we doing with it?
+What are we doing with it?
 Will we become an overcomer, like Jacob?
 Or will we fall by the wayside, as Esau did?
-[Will we choose to act] as if God had not even given the call—hadn't even elected us?
-And will WE come to despise the holy things of God, and end up [profane] far from the temple?
+Will we choose to act as if God had not even given the call—had not even elected us?
+And will we come to despise the holy things of God, and end up profane far from the temple?